Montana-Media-Arts/webDesignFall2024/_docs/topic-01/04-documentation/page-03.md

 ## Files and Directories
-Placing the `README.md` file the repository's root directory, results in GitHub recognizing and automatically displaying the README to repository visitors - meaning it's the first thing they'll see, with no extra clicking.
+Placing the `README.md` file in the repository's root directory results in GitHub recognizing and automatically displaying the README to repository visitors - meaning it's the first thing they'll see, with no extra clicking.

 <div class="code-heading">
   <span>Directory Tree</span>